 All Entrants Receive Cool Stuff

-Everyone who enters will also receive a coupon good for $50 off a complete outfitting package during the 2018 season.
-We hope that, if you don’t win a free trip, this coupon will help make it easier to still get out and explore the BWCA.
+Everyone who enters will also receive a coupon good for $50 off a complete outfitting package, partial outfitting package, or canoe and camping equipment rentals during the 2019 season.
+We hope that, if you don’t win a free trip, this coupon will help make it easier to get out and explore the BWCA.

 Safety is Our Top Priority